 There is inevitably a degree of reliance on key personnel, whose departure could increase the risk that core processes may not operate correctly.
+There can be key person dependency in some areas where experience/knowledge is very difficult to replace in the short to medium term.
+There is also the risk of people retiring who have key skills, knowledge and experience

 This risk is mitigated by strong leadership, staff development and coaching and training strategies.
-Succession planning continues to be developed across the Company.
+Succession planning continues to be developed across the Group, both at Board level and for operational staff.
 Documentation of core processes is performed so that they can be undertaken by other members of staff if necessary.
+There is staff grading across the business to ensure gaps are found and filled, there is a remuneration committee and the Executive Leadership Team are on 3-6 months notice periods.